 With the interpretation of results of a Luminol investigation caution should be exercised.
 When a small amount of blood is cleaned with water, Luminol can create an image, where it seems like a much more blood has flowed.
 Because of the sensitivity of Luminol small quantities of washed away blood can cause strong luminescence.
 This luminescence tells us little about the amount of blood that is lost by a person.

-IFS performs its own experiment, see the example:
+IFS reconstructs crime scenes and performs its own experiments, see the video below: